Blood based tumour monitoring: precise, early, reliable

 ... every patient who is in remission / a cancer survivor and needs monitoring.

-Monitoring cancer
+Monitoring of the cancer

 -